 Nowhere does this definition say or imply that psychology should ignore or dismiss the very real problems that people experience.
 Nowhere does it say or imply that the rest of psychology needs to be discarded or replaced.
 The value of positive psychology is to complement and extend the problem-focused psychology that has been dominant for many decades.

-Positive psychology is psychology--psychology is science--and science require checking theories against evidence.
+Positive psychology is psychology—psychology is science—and science requires checking theories against evidence.
 Accordingly, positive psychology is not to be confused with untested self-help, footless affirmation, or secular religion-no matter how good these may make us feel.
 Positive psychology is neither a recycled version of the power of positive thinking nor a sequel to the secret.

 Positive psychology will rise or fall on the science on which it is based.
 So far, the science is impressive.
 Consider what has been learned in recent years about the psychological good life, none of which was mentioned in any of the psychology courses I took a few decades ago:

-• Other people matter mightily if we want to understand what makes like most worth living.
+- Other people matter mightily if we want to understand what makes life most worth living.

-• And work matters as well if it engages the worker and provides meaning and purpose.
+- Work matters, as well, if it engages the worker and provides meaning and purpose.

 This latter point is especially important because it means that happiness is not simply the result of a fortunate spin of the genetic roulette wheel.
 There are things that people can do to lead better lives, although I hasten to say that all require that we live (behave) differently ... permanently.
 The good life is hard work, and there are no shortcuts to sustained happiness.

-My goals for the blog entries that will follow are two-fold.
+My goals for the posts that will follow are twofold.
 First, I plan to discuss recent research findings about the psychological good life.
 And second, I plan to discuss the most promising applications based on these findings.
-I hope you find what I say interesting, and I invite your reactions, positive or negative.
+I hope you find what I say interesting, and I invite your reactions—positive or negative.
 But let's try and base the discourse on what the evidence shows.
 As the saying goes, the plural of anecdote is not data.